imsempala/3D-Models/Chip Clip/README.md

 ## Version 3

 I decided to embrace the unclipping method by pushing one side below, and made it easier to do so.
 I solved the bowing issue by making the clip slightly larger, and changing the geometry of the clip to resist bowing.

+One of the unseen changes here is the organization of the Fusion360 CAD file.
+The last CAD file was a complete mess and changing any parameter was difficult.
+I made sure every parameter was easy and simple to adjust and everything was defined.